 My Big Break Did Not Come

 Thankfully I kept going.
 Over time, I successfully produced my first feature.
 And after that, a few more.
 So in the event your filmmaking sucks, I want to share the following tips with you:

 - Accept the fact that your first five movies are going to suck, no matter how brilliant you are.
 Make your first five movies so you can get past the suck.

 - Surround yourself with a team of good people.
 You cannot attain filmmaking success alone.
 You will need the support, feedback and collaboration of other like-minded creatives to keep going.

 - Realize that some sucky movies still make money.
 I include this tip to remind you that sucky movies get produced all the time.
 Many of these movies find an audience.
 Many of these movies make money.

 Here are two examples of movies that should not have worked (but became successful!)

 Birdemic: Often referred to as the worst movie ever made, the story reveals what happens when you screw with nature.
 This movie was so successful, they produced a Birdemic sequel.

 It is important to remember that every filmmaker starts somewhere.
-Maybe your first movie won’t win an Oscar.
-Maybe your third movie will have poor lighting.
+Maybe you’ll produce a film and find out your filmmaking sucks too.
+So you’ll make another film.
+And another film.
+And maybe your third movie will have poor lighting.
 But sooner or later, if you keep working on your craft – you will learn from your mistakes.
 You’ll get better.
-You will achieve great things.
+You will achieve great things in filmmaking.